what’s this space really about?

-Pronounced the-missing-link, Carissa Link is the founder, author and voice behind theMRSingLink LLC (TML), a relationship and lifestyle blog catered to unfiltered dating, relationship and marriage advice in today’s day in age.
+Pronounced the-missing-link, Carissa Link is the founder, author, creator and voice behind theMRSingLink (TML), a relationship and lifestyle blog catered to unfiltered dating, relationship and marriage advice in a modern age.

 Here it is, the part that makes me cringe – talking about myself.
 Yayyyy, social awkwardness and anxiety!